prajwel/curvit/docs/getting_started.rst

 First, we need to get events list to be provided as input (an events list is a FITS file containing events).
 Go to ISSDC's `AstroBrowse website <https://astrobrowse.issdc.gov.in/astro_archive/archive/Home.jsp>`__ and download UVIT data of your interest.
+If you are new to the Astrobrowse website and UVIT Leve2 data, `please visit this page for a quick walkthrough. <https://github.com/prajwel/UVIT_notebooks/blob/main/notebook3_How_to_download_UVIT_data_from_ISSDC_Astrobrowse.ipynb>`__
 Here, as an example, the publicly available Level2 data of FO Aqr was chosen (Observation ID: ``G06_084T01_9000000710``).